 Preferred and Alternative Drugs for Prophylaxis

-Ethambutol is the recommended second drug (AI).
-Some clinicians add rifabutin as a third drug (CI).
-One randomized clinical trial demonstrated that adding rifabutin to the combination of clarithromycin and ethambutol improved survival, and in two randomized clinical trials, this approach reduced emergence of drug resistance3,35 in individuals with AIDS and disseminated MAC disease.
+Ethambutol is the recommended second drug for the initial treatment of MAC disease (AI).
+Some clinicians would add rifabutin as a third drug (CI).
+One randomized clinical trial demonstrated that adding rifabutin to the combination of clarithromycin and ethambutol improved survival, and in two randomized clinical trials, this approach reduced emergence of drug resistance6,50 in individuals with AIDS and disseminated MAC disease.
 These studies were completed before the availability of effective ART.
-Whether similar results would be observed for patients receiving effective ART has not been established.
-The addition of a third or fourth drug should be considered in patients with advanced immunosuppression (CD4 count <50 cells/mm3), high mycobacterial loads (>2 log10 colony-forming units/mL of blood), or in the absence of effective ART, settings in which mortality is increased and emergence of drug resistance is most likely (CIII).
-On the basis of data in patients not infected with HIV, the third or fourth drug can include an injectable agent such as amikacin or streptomycin (CIII), or possibly a fluoroquinolone such as levofloxacin or moxifloxacin (CIII), both of which appear to have in vitro activity against MAC, although no randomized clinical trials have evaluated their singular efficacy in the setting of clarithromycin or azithromycin treatment or effective ART.42
+Whether similar results would be observed for people with HIV receiving effective ART has not been established.
+Some experts would recommend the addition of a third or fourth drug in settings in which the risk of mortality is increased and emergence of drug resistance is most likely, such as with advanced immunosuppression (CD4 count <50 cells/mm3), high mycobacterial loads (>2 log10 colony-forming units/mL of blood), and/or the absence of effective ART (CIII).
+The third or fourth drug might include a fluoroquinolone such as levofloxacin or moxifloxacin (CIII), which have in vitro and animal model activity against MAC, or an injectable agent such as amikacin or streptomycin (CIII), although no randomized clinical trials have evaluated the added efficacy of these antibiotics in the setting of clarithromycin or azithromycin treatment or effective ART.58,60

-Special Considerations with Regard to Starting ART
+Special Considerations with Regard to Starting Antiretroviral Therapy